Zahlé: Culture

 Zahlé's culture has long revolved around its signature crop, the grape, and its products, wine and arak.
 Arak, in particular, has traditionally been served in cafés at virtually any time of the day.
 The city is known as "the City of Wine and Poetry".

 Zahlé's most important cultural event is the "Festival of the Vine", traditionally held each September, during which concerts, plays, poetry evenings and artistic exhibitions are organized daily over the course of two or three weeks.
 The final Saturday evening features the crowning of the "Maid of the Vine", the local beauty queen, and the next afternoon, the festival closes with arguably its most popular event: a parade of floats held on the town's main avenue.

 The other central aspect of the local culture is religious devotion.
-Zahlé is still a very Catholic and conservative town, and many of its inhabitants display a pride with their religious identity.
+Zahlé is still a Catholic and conservative town.

 Prophet Elias (Elijah) is the town's patron saint, whose feast on July 20 is traditionally celebrated with fireworks.
 Another notable holiday is Corpus-Christi, celebrated on the first Thursday of June with a large-scale procession, with a torch-lit parade being held on the previous evening.
 The Corpus Christi celebration dates back to 1825, when the town was spared the ravages of bubonic plague.